 Delegates making preparations for their presentations with Windows 10, should be sure to use Office / PowerPoint 2016, and or Adobe Reader.
 Delegates who have prepared their presentations using Apple Keynote should ensure the presentation has been converted to PDF or PowerPoint before uploading.
 The recommended aspect ratio is 16:9 with a resolution of 1920 x 1020.
 Use only standard fonts (such as Arial), because your own special fonts are not installed on our computers and can therefore not be depicted correctly.
 Embed your fonts with all characters.

 Speakers should arrive at their allocated room no less than 20 minutes before the start of the first presentation in order to meet with the chairperson.
 All presentations must be given in English, which is the official language of the Conference.
-Oral presentations are allocated 15 minutes and keynote talks either 15 or 30 minutes.
+Use of tie-mics is encouraged.
+Please have this put on during the talk before yours, technical staff will be available to assist.
+Standard oral presentations are allocated 15 minutes and keynote talks either 15 or 30 minutes.
 15-minute talks should be finished after 12 minutes, and 30-minute keynotes after 25 minutes, to leave time for discussion.
 The chairperson will give a first signal after 10 minutes, a warning after 12 minutes and prevent further talking after 15 minutes.
 It is essential for the success of the conference that the speakers keep strictly to this scheme to ensure that all parallel sessions are synchronized.

 Delegates are required to mute or turn off their cell phones and pagers during oral presentations.
-No photography or videoing is permitted in any of the oral sessions or at poster sessions without the permission of the relevant oral presenter or authors of the poster.
+Recording or photography is not allowed during the sessions.
+Delegates who wish to receive copies of certain slides may speak with the authors after the presentation.
 Please also respect the wishes of presenters who prefer that their results are not published on social media.

 There will be afternoon poster sessions on Monday, Tuesday, Wednesday and Thursday of the conference from 17:30-19:30.
 There will be no poster session on Friday afternoon.
 Posters should be put up from lunch time on the day of presentation.
 The materials required to attach each poster to the board will be supplied.
 Posters should be removed between 19:30-20:00 on the day of presentation.
 Posters not collected by these times will be removed by the conference organizers and recycled.